Ankitverma1229/Task-tracify/README.md

 ### 📊 Dashboard Insights

 - Users can search tasks based on names, title, status of project, date and time spent.
+- Users can create new tasks with details such as Title, Status, Assignee, Due date, time spend and tags.
 - The dashboard allows for filtering and sorting tasks based on different criteria.

 ### ⏱ Time Tracking